 - A statement that the bridge letter concerns itself only with your organization and not with any other entity

 - A reminder to user organizations that they must adhere to all control considerations.

 Accompanying the bridge letter should be a copy of the SOC report to which stakeholders can refer.
 Under no circumstances should a gap letter be considered a substitute for your next SOC audit.

 Bridge Letters in Detail

-A clear and thorough gap letter is one of the best information supplements that your company can provide to your vital stakeholders when there is a disparity between your SOC examination end date and the completion of your fiscal year.
+A clear and thorough gap letter is one of the best information supplements your company can provide to your vital stakeholders when there is a disparity between your SOC examination end date and the completion of your fiscal year.
 To ensure that these insights are delivered to all parties in an understandable way, consider using the following guidelines:

-- The next paragraph should address any changes to the internal control environment, underscoring the importance of ongoing monitoring, review and evaluation.
+- The following paragraph should address any changes to the internal control environment, underscoring the importance of ongoing monitoring, review, and evaluation.
 If material changes occurred to the control environment after the SOC report was issued, they should be described in detail, including dates.
 If no changes occurred, this fact should be stated clearly as well.
 In either case, this paragraph should contain a statement attesting to the fact that the auditor’s findings have not been affected since the assessment was issued.